JoeLee1994/li-zhuoyi-webdev/README.md

 #Zhuoyi Li

 a.
-I'm a graduate student at Northeastern and I my work experience is not that much.
+I'm a graduate student at Northeastern and my work experience is not that much.

 b.
 I'm from China.